DarrelMoxam/Credit_Risk_Training/README.md

 Mentor Project Classification modeling

-On 02/27/2020 my mentor assigned me a project that would eventually challenge myself with modeling.
-An IBM generated dataset of credit risk training redacted was given as the data set to work on, luckily didn’t have to source the dataset online but instead, it was provided as a CSV through slack.
+ An IBM generated dataset of credit risk training redacted was given as the data set to work on, luckily didn’t have to source the dataset online but instead, it was provided as a CSV by my mentor.